jeroenvanmaanen/archetype-nix-go/README.md

 ## Introduction

-My aim is to create a project that can be used as a template for future projects with the following
+My ultimate aim is to create a project that can be used as a template for future projects with the following
 characteristics:
 * Command / Query Responsibility Segregation (CQRS)